Olivia Sophie L'Ange Shipp

 Olivia Sophie L'Ange Shipp (also known as Olivia Porter, May 17, 1880 – June 18, 1980) was a multi-instrumentalist known primarily as a bass violinist.
-She performed in dance bands, jazz bands, chamber music ensembles and orchestras in New York City and other parts of the U.S.A.
+She performed in dance bands, jazz bands, chamber music ensembles and orchestras in New York City and other parts of the United States.
 She was also a founder of the Negro Women's Orchestral and Civic Association.

 Early life and education

 Olivia Shipp's first musical instrument was a comb and tissue paper.
 While still a child, she taught herself to play on an old pump organ given to her family by a local minister's wife and then began playing for the junior choir at church.
 She also went on to take voice lessons from Abbey Lyons, who was a member of the Fisk Jubilee Singers.
 Her sister, May Kemp, who was also a musician, as well as an actress, left New Orleans to join the Black Patti Troubadours and then to form the Bob and Kemp vaudeville act in New York City.
 Shipp joined her there and began working in vaudeville while also studying piano.
 She performed as a pianist, cellist and bassist under the name Olivia Porter, until her marriage when she began to use her married name.
 Both sisters chose professional names different from their actual surnames, because working in entertainment was considered by their parents to be disreputable.

 After hearing a cello and piano performance, Shipp began trading piano for cello lessons with cellists she was accompanying.
 Soon, she bought her own cello and began studying with Paul Turkisher.
 When Turkisher left New York, Shipp began studying with Black cellists Wesley Johnson and Leonard Jeter (band leader, composer, and cellist in the Shuffle Along Orchestra).
 She then joined the Martin-Smith Music School, where she served as Jeter's assistant and became a member of the school's orchestra.
 While at the school she also studied bass violin with Umberto Buldrini (a double bass player with the New York Philharmonic).
 During this time she participated in radio performances as part of black violinist Charles Elgar's ensemble and performed with an all-female trio.